 This section is a brief description of the components on the mainboard that you might need to know about if you want to upgrade or change your system configuration.
+If your mainboard is already installed in a system, it isn't necessary for you to review this section.

-This mainboard uses the LPX 'form factor', a design that integrates many features onto the board including some number of external ports.
-The expansion slots are mounted on a seprate 'riser card' that plugs into the card slot on the mainboard.
+This mainboard uses the ATX 'form factor', a design that integrates many features onto the board including some number of external ports.